-The City of Coos Bay engaged Pauly, Rogers and Co. to perform an external audit of the City of Coos Bay's FYE 14 financial statements.
-Pauly, Rogers and Co. is an independent external auditor and is directly responsible to the legislative body to express an opinion on the fairness of the presentation of the financial statements.
-Management is responsible for compliance with legal requirements, for maintaining adequate internal controls, and for conducting programs economically and efficiently.
-The auditor provides an opinion or presents findings on such matters.
+The City of Coos Bay engaged Pauly, Rogers and Co. to perform an external audit of the FYE 15 financial statements.
+Pauly, Rogers and Co. is an independent external auditor and directly responsible to the legislative body to express an opinion on the fairness of the presentation of the financial statements.
+Management is responsible for compliance with legal requirements, maintaining adequate internal controls, and conducting programs economically and efficiently.